 The National Council for the Training of Journalists’ latest Diversity in Journalism report from 2017 found that around 94 per cent of journalists are white compared to 91 per cent of the UK workforce.

 But it said the “lack of diversity in journalism is less positive than even this would suggest” as the fact many titles are based in London, the south east or other urban centres where there are more BAME communities “suggests that they are significantly under-represented in the media”.

 The 2011 census suggested that 60 per cent of the London population was white, 19 per cent was Asian/Asian British and 13 per cent was black.

-The Mail’s Stephen Lawrence Scholarship has been running since 2015 and has now taken on seven scholars, including a son of Somalian refugees, Kamal Sultan (pictured far left) and a Muslim man who decided to become a journalist to provide a voice for his community.
+The Mail’s Stephen Lawrence Scholarship has been running since 2015 and has now taken on seven scholars, including a son of Somalian refugees, Kamal Sultan (pictured far left), and Kumail Jaffer, a Muslim man who decided to become a journalist to provide a voice for his community.

 One of its most successful participants so far is Courtney Bartlett (pictured, far right), who was recently promoted to night news editor at the Mail.

 The publisher pays for the trainees to attend either News Associates or City University before they join the paper on a trainee programme that includes four months on regional daily titles or the Scottish or Irish Daily Mail.